influxdata/docs-v2/content/influxdb/clustered/install/prerequisites.md

 {{% /expand %}}

-{{% expand "View requirements for Google Cloud Storage" %}}
+{{% expand "View the requirements for Google Cloud Storage" %}}

-When opting for Google Cloud Storage as the backing object store, the principal you are using should be granted the `roles/storage.objectUser` role.
+When opting for Google Cloud Storage (GCS) as the backing object store, the principal you are using should be granted the `roles/storage.objectUser` role.

-For example, leveraging Google Service Accounts:
+For example, when leveraging Google Service Accounts:

 {{% code-placeholders "GCP_SERVICE_ACCOUNT|GCP_BUCKET" %}}
 ```bash